Nik4u22/Nik4u22/README.md

 ### 👀 I’m interested in Web developement, Software development, Business Intelligence, Data Analysis, Data Science and Machine learning.

 I am a passionate computer programmer having business acumen.
 I am a hardworking person and prefer to spend hours learning new technologies to solve real-world problems.
 I am a voracious reader and a quick learner.
+I started my corporate journey at a product-based IT startup.
 I am experienced in IT, Marketing Analytics, FMCG sales and distribution, new product launches, and data analysis in Banking, and public administration.

+Currently, I am working with MSDE to implement the SANKALP project at the district level.
+I am helping key decision makers to get insights from public schemes data by representing it in the form of beautiful reports and dashboards.
+Public policy consulting with added data analytics and research makes ground-level execution sensible.

-I am working in the data science domain to build innovative AI products from scratch to solve real-world business problems.
-I love building things from scratch and prefer to work on building end-end projects as a full-stack developer.
-Experienced in business analytics, data analytics, business consulting, machine learning, deep learning, and cloud computing.
+I am also working in the data science domain to build innovative AI products from scratch to solve real-world business problems.
+I love making things from scratch and prefer to work on building end-end projects as a full-stack developer.
+I am experienced in business analytics, data analytics, business consulting, business intelligence, machine learning, deep learning, and cloud computing.
 I also contribute to part-time freelance projects and assignments related to training, counseling, and development.

-I am working on building a project portfolio and learning end-to-end Machine Learning Project Life Cycle, ML Model Development, ML Model Deployment in production, Monitoring, and performance evaluation, and system maintenance - concept/data drift.
-I have been using Python, TensorFlow, PyTorch, Keras, Flask, Django, Docker, etc I have also been working on developing web applications and websites using python, Django, HTML, CSS, and Javascript.
+I am also working on building a project portfolio and learning end-to-end Machine Learning Project Life Cycle, ML Model Development, ML Model Deployment in production, Monitoring, and performance evaluation, and system maintenance - concept/data drift.
+I have used Python, TensorFlow, PyTorch, Keras, Flask, Django, Docker, etc. I have also been working on developing web applications and websites using python, Django, HTML, CSS, and Javascript.

-I am also working with MSDE to implement the SANKALP project at the district level.
-Public policy consulting with added data analytics and research makes ground-level execution sensible.

 ### Business Domain Knowledge - IT, FMCG, Banking, Public Administration